 APVMA assesses the potential allergenicity of antibiotic residues in food commodities.
-While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the $\beta$ -lactam antibiotics.
-For this reason $\beta$ -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.
+While evidence for residues of antibiotics in foods causing allergic reactions is sparse, there is some evidence for rare occurrences of allergic reactions to the β -lactam antibiotics.
+For this reason β -lactam antibiotics are only used as therapeutic treatments for individual animals and not as a mass medication.

-Sulphaquinoxaline belongs to the sulphonamide group of antibiotics and not to the $\beta$ -lactam group of antibiotics.
+Sulphaquinoxaline belongs to the sulphonamide group of antibiotics and not to the β -lactam group of antibiotics.
 Therefore, allergic reactions to the residues of sulphaquinoxaline in poultry meat and/or offal are not expected to occur.
-However, FSANZ recognises that the proposed MRLs for sulphaquinoxaline may be of concern to some of our stakeholders.